balbuf/css-selector-inspector/README.md

 Sort selectors and/or theoretical properties based on the cascading precedence order.
 All arguments are internally converted to `TheoreticalProperty` objects for comparison purposes but are returned as the original passed object(s).
 Selectors/properties are sorted in precedence order from highest to lowest, meaning the first item in the resulting array is the property that would win out.
+For items that are otherwise equal based on precedence and specificity, the item passed latest will appear first in the resulting array.

 **Params**